 It is very important for you to keep your signature current with the Supervisor of Elections.
 To update your signature, you must use a voter registration application and submit it to the Supervisor of Elections.
-Signatures on your registration record are used to verify signatures on petitions and on provisional and absentee ballot certificates and affirmations.
+Signatures on your registration record are used to verify signatures on petitions and provisional and vote by mail ballot certificates and affirmations.
 If your signature does not match your signature on record, your petition or ballot will not count.
-Signature updates for provisional and absentee ballot verification purposes must be submitted no later than the start of the canvassing of absentee ballots.
+Signature updates for provisional and vote by mail ballot verification purposes must be submitted no later than the start of the canvassing of vote by mail ballots.
 Canvassing may start as early as 15 days before Election Day.
 Contact your Supervisor of Elections to find out when canvassing for an election begins.

-Military and Overseas Citizens (See 'Absentee Voting' for all other voters)
+Military and Overseas Citizens (See 'Vote by Mail Voting' for all other voters)

-Registering and Voting Absentee

-If you are a United States uniformed service member on active duty, a Merchant Marine member, spouse or dependent thereof, or a United States citizen residing outside of the United States, you can use the Federal Post Card Application (FPCA) either to register to vote or to request an absentee ballot (if you are already registered), or to do both at the same time.
-You get the FPCA from a Voting Assistance Officer or through the Internet at www.fvap.gov.
-The FPCA request for an absentee ballot will be effective as a request for all elections through the end of the calendar year of the second ensuing regularly scheduled general election after the date of the request.
-If the FPCA is not available, phone or send a written request by mail, fax, or e-mail to the Supervisor of Elections and a voter registration application or absentee ballot will be sent to you however you want it sent (i.e., by mail, fax or e-mail).
+Registering and Voting by Mail (Sections 101.6952 and 101.697, Florida Statutes) If you are a United States uniformed service member on active duty, a Merchant Marine member, spouse or dependent thereof, or a United States citizen residing outside of the United States, you can use the Federal Post Card Application (FPCA) either to register to vote or to request a vote by mail ballot (if you are already registered), or to do both at the same time.
+You get the FPCA from a Voting Assistance Officer or through the internet at www.fvap.gov.
+The FPCA request for a vote by mail ballot will be effective as a request for all elections through the end of the calendar year of the second ensuing regularly scheduled general election after the date of the request.
+If the FPCA is not available, phone or send a written request by mail, fax, or e-mail to the Supervisor of Elections and a voter registration application or vote by mail ballot will be sent to you however you want it sent (i.e., by mail, fax, or e-mail).

-By law, absentee ballots for requests on file must be transmitted to military and overseas citizens at least 45 days before each election.
+By law, vote by mail ballots for requests on file must be transmitted to military and overseas citizens at least 45 days before each election.
 If you have not received your ballot two weeks before an election, contact your county Supervisor of Elections.
-If you are already registered, you can also request at any time up through Election Day to have an absentee ballot sent by fax or e-mail to you instead of receiving it by regular mail.
+If you are already registered, you can also request at any time up through Election Day to have a vote by mail ballot sent by fax or e-mail to you instead of receiving it by regular mail.
 You can make the request by phone, by fax, by mail, or online.
-If you include an email address with your absentee ballot request, the Supervisor of Elections will use that e-mail address to notify you when your request was received; the estimated date the ballot will be sent to you; and when your returned, voted ballot was received.
+If you include an email address with your vote by mail ballot request, the Supervisor of Elections will use that e-mail address to notify you when your request was received; the estimated date the ballot will be sent to you; and when your returned, voted ballot was received.

-Once your absentee ballot is received carefully follow the instructions sent to you with your absentee ballot or else your ballot may not count.
+Once your vote by mail ballot is received carefully follow the instructions sent to you with your vote by mail ballot or else your ballot may not count.
 Sign and date the ballot certificate to ensure that your ballot is counted.
-Return the voted ballot so that the Supervisor of Elections received it no later than 7 p.m. on Election Day.
+Return the voted ballot so that the Supervisor of Elections receives it no later than 7 p.m. on Election Day.
 If you are overseas, you can return your voted ballot by fax or mail by following the instructions with your ballot.
-Otherwise, if you are a uniformed services member absent stateside, you must return your voted absentee ballot by mail.
+Otherwise, if you are a uniformed services member absent stateside, you must return your voted ballot by mail.